openshift/source-to-image/README.md

 $ docker run --rm -i -p :8080 -t test-jee-app
 ```

 Interested in more advanced `sti` usage?
-See [cli.md](https://github.com/openshift/source-to-image/blob/master/docs/cli.md)
+See [here](https://github.com/openshift/source-to-image/blob/master/docs/cli.md)
-for detailed CLI description with examples.
+for detailed descriptions of the different CLI commands with examples.